 Of course, none of this means that you have to automate everything or that Binary Authorization won't work with manual compliance gates.
 In fact, it makes compliance gates even more powerful.
 In order to sign an attestation, a private key and public key must be present.
-The private key might be held by a user (creating a two-factor authentication) for progressing the pipeline or the private key may only be accessible to specific pipelines or jobs in a different folder in your managed master or it might only be available in a separate managed master.
+The private key might be held by a user (creating a two-factor authentication) for progressing the pipeline or the private key may only be accessible to specific pipelines or jobs in a different folder in your managed controller or it might only be available in a separate managed controller.
 Your policy can require any combination of attestations from humans or tools before it is allowed in production.

 I have made a full demonstration application here .
 I tried to make this as close to a reference implementation as described by Google as possible.
 If you run the setup.sh script provided, it will configure everything you need on GCP to play with this yourself.
 I have included instructions on how to setup and use the demonstration and documented each step so different parts of it can be applied to your continuous delivery pipelines.